adam j hartz

 cats

-i currently live with two cats, Zipper and Button, whom i adopted from the South Shore Humane Society in june and july 2023, respectively. they both seem to have had a rough time before being brought to the shelter, but they are living the good life now (though they are still learning to get along with each other).
+i currently live with and care for two cats, Zipper and Button, whom i adopted from the South Shore Humane Society in june and july 2023, respectively. they both seem to have had a rough time before being brought to the shelter, but they are living the good life now (though they are still learning to get along with each other).

 from 2009-2023, i lived with a wonderful cat named Stronger, whom i adopted from the Merrimack River Feline Rescue Society during my sophomore year at MIT. sadly, she passed away on 24 april 2023 at the age of 17. she was an amazing companion for a substantial fraction of my life, and i still miss her terribly.